Rays erase 6-run deficit, beat Blue Jays on wild pitch in 10

 Kittredge pitched two innings, getting all six of his outs on strikeouts, including the first five batters he faced.

-Thornton gave up six runs on eight hits in 3 2/3 innings.

-BICHETTE’S HITS KEEP COMING
+BICHETTE’S HITS (AND RECORDS) KEEP COMING

+With his double in the seventh inning, Blue Jays rookie Bo Bichette became the first player in major league history to get 10 extra-base hits in the first nine games of his career.

+Pete Alonso of the New York Mets (2019), Trevor Story of Colorado (2016) and Alvin Davis of Seattle (1984) each had nine extra-base hits in their first nine games.

-Bo Bichette set a franchise record with a third-inning single, becoming the first Blue Jay to get a hit in each of his first nine games.
-Jesse Barfield (1981) and Ryan Goins (2013) hit in their first eight games.
+Bichette also set a franchise record with a third-inning single, becoming the first Blue Jay to get a hit in each of his first nine games.

-Bichette, who has 17 hits in his first nine games, tied another Toronto record with a double in the seventh, marking the seventh straight game in which he has doubled.
+Bichette, who has 17 hits in his first nine games, tied another Toronto record with the double in the seventh, marking the seventh straight game in which he has doubled.

+“When I hear stuff like that, I start thinking of Clemente, Babe Ruth, all those guys that have played in the big leagues.
+That’s amazing,” said Toronto manager Charlie Montoyo.
+“I’m glad I was here to watch.
+It’s a pretty good record.
+A lot of good players have played this game already.”

 WHAT’S IN A NAME?

-Rays manager Kevin Cash’s uniform nickname for Players’ Weekend later this month is “Rocco’s Seat Warmer,” a reference to former Tampa Bay coach and current Minnesota manager Rocco Baldelli.
+Cash’s uniform nickname for Players’ Weekend later this month is “Rocco’s Seat Warmer,” a reference to former Tampa Bay coach and current Minnesota manager Rocco Baldelli.
 Cash said he doesn’t know where it came from and added with a smile that “I won’t be wearing it, so I’m not overly concerned.”

 TRAINER’S ROOM